orb-community/orb-website/docs/index.md

 ## The components
 ### The agents
 Orb manages **observability agents** that collect network data from applications, systems, and edge locations (VMs, containers, servers) in real time.
+An agent acts as a sensor installed next to a data source so it can summarize, analyze, and collect information.
 You run agents on your edge locations and orchestrate them via the control plane.

 While ingesting a high volume of information-dense data streams, the agents translate this information to deliver consumable, actionable data sets.
 Developers and network operators can view this data locally at the edge via the agent's command-line interface and globally in a central database via a standard dashboard tool (such as Grafana).